akkupy/Z-Vote/README.md

 $ python(3) manage.py runserver 0.0.0.0:80
 # Head over to http://127.0.0.1/ to see the website.

-# Head over to http://127.0.0.1/admin to add the voterlists in 'Voter lists' table.
+# Head over to http://127.0.0.1/admin to add the voterlists in 'Voter lists' table and the candidates in the 'Candidates' table.

 # Set the Voting Time in 'Vote times' table(Only one object is needed for voting time).